Miguel Rossetto: Biography

 Graduating with a degree in social sciences from Unisinos, Rossetto began his political career at the end of the 1970s as a member of the Metallurgist's Union of São Leopoldo.
 He also ran for his first elected position as union president as an opposition candidate.
 He participated in the movement to establish the Workers' Party and was a member of the first state executive office for the party.

-In 1982, he was a candidate for state deputy in Rio Grande do Sul, but would be first elected as a federal deputy in 1996 as a federal deputy.
+In 1982, he was a candidate for state deputy in Rio Grande do Sul, but would be first elected as a federal deputy in 1996.
 He was the president of the Worker's Union in the Industries of Polo Petroquímico de Triunfo, from 1986 to 1992.
 He would also become a member of the Central Única dos Trabalhadores state branch in Rio Grande do Sul, as well as their national organization.

 In 1998, Rossetto was elected as vice-governor of the state of Rio Grande do Sul, on the ticket led by Olívio Dutra.
 On 1 January 2003, after he was defeated in his 2002 reelection campaign with Tarso Genro leading the ticket, he was nominated by president Luiz Inácio Lula da Silva to become the minister of Agrarian Development.
 While minister, in 2004, he was given the Order of Military Merit as a Grand Official.
 In 2006, he attempted to run for a vacancy in the Federal Senate, but lost the election to Pedro Simon.

-On 17 March 2014, he one became the Minister of Agrarian Development, now as a member of president Dilma Rousseff's cabinet.
-He left the ministry on 8 September of that year, to take part in the coordination for Rousseff's campaign for reelection that year.
+On 17 March 2014, he became the Minister of Agrarian Development, now as a member of president Dilma Rousseff's cabinet.
+He left the ministry on 8 September of that year, to take part in the coordination of Rousseff's campaign for reelection that year.